HIIT Workouts: How to Build One and Prepare For It

 Despite popular belief, static stretching isn't necessarily the best for warm-ups.
 You should implement them at the beginning of your warm-up, but a bulk of it is going to be comprised of dynamic stretches.
 Dynamic stretches, unlike static stretches, involve actual movement.
 They require your body to move through the full range of motion of exercises that mimic what you'll be working out.

 Here are a few of the best dynamic stretches that will prep large muscle groups:

 - Bodyweight squats

 - High knees

 - Arm circles

-You can even take it a step further and use a long resistance band for some more upper body dynamic movements like band pull apart, lat stretch, and more.
+You can even take it a step further and use a long resistance band for some more upper-body dynamic movements like band pull-aparts, lat stretch, and more.

 You do want to give your HIIT workout sesh your maximum effort, but you might want to start your high-intensity intervals at a slower pace - especially if you're new!
 Injuries can still happen, even with a proper workout, HIIT training that involves jumping straight into full-body, high-impact movements.

 So, when you start try to take the first work interval at a slower pace and pick it up as the intervals go.
 This will ensure that you don't burn yourself out too quickly and protect your joints and muscles from a possible injury.